renanthera/simc-wiki/Mages.md

 ### Firestarter and Searing Touch

 The expression `firestarter.active` can be used to check if Firestarter is active.
 Time until Firestarter becomes inactive is represented by `firestarter.remains`.
-See below.

 ```
 actions=fireball,target_if=firestarter.active